SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 for that user, but the field *is* there.
 And, thanks to the randomness, there is *no* `phoneNumber` for the second and third users.
 If you try the operation again... yes!
 This time the first *and* second users have that field, but not the third.
 Hey!
-Our we're now dynamically adding the `owner:read` group on an object-by-object basis!
+We're now dynamically adding the `owner:read` group on an object-by-object basis!
 Normalizers rock!

 But... wait a second.
 Something is wrong!
 We're missing the JSON-LD fields for